 Rokt’s Shopify application that allows Shopify store owners to become Rokt partners and monetize their confirmation page by showing Rokt placements.

 A unique identifier that can be used for conversion attribution in place of email or phone number.
-The Rokt Tracking ID is generated when a customer accepts an offer; the advertiser can then share the tracking ID with Rokt when a customer converts to close the loop.
+The Rokt Tracking ID is generated when a customer accepts an offer; the advertiser can then provide the tracking ID to Rokt when a customer converts to close the attribution loop.

 A web application (or website) that dynamically rewrites a single web page to facilitate page transitions.